kraibse/minecraft-art-generator/README.md

 ![Screenshot](https://github.com/kraibse/minecraft_printer/blob/master/pictures/example/ingame.png)

 ## Instructions
+1. Start the world (RaspberryPi) or the server (desktop) start.bat / start.sh

-1. Open the program:
+2. Run the program:
     python3 main.py
+    OR
+    python main.py

-2. In the Input box you have the options:
+3. In the Input box you have the options:
     - type your inserted message to the chat
-    - execute the commands "/print <filename>" and "/clear"
+    - insert a command (a list of commands will be down below)

-    - Pictures are added by putting some into the "pictures" directory
+    - pictures and gifs are added by putting some into the "pictures" directory

-3. Press "Send"
+4. Press "Send"

-4. Enjoy the magic! :)
+5. Enjoy the magic! :)

+## Commands
+### Remember to insert the filename without the file extension
+Removing any blocks in a 128 block radius (up to the build limit)

+    /clear

+Printing a picture in Minecraft

+    /print {filename}

+Outputting a gif frame by frame:

+    /gif {filename}

 ## Requirements